 Step 1.
-Compute the number of switching transitions n for each phase that fall within the horizon.
+Compute the number of switching transitions n per phase that fall within the horizon.

 Step 2.
 Neglect the timing constraints and compute the unconstrained volt-second corrections δ per phase.
 Convert these into unconstrained switching instants, taking the sign of the switching transition into account.
-For the i-th transition in phase a, this implies $t{ai} = t{ai}^ + 3\frac{2}{V{dc}}\frac{\delta_a}{\Delta u{ai}}$.
-Phases b and c are defined accordingly.
+For the i-th transition in phase a, this implies $t{ai} = t{ai}^ + 3 \frac{2}{V{dc}} \frac{\delta_a}{\Delta u{ai}}$.
+The unconstrained switching instants in phases b and c are defined accordingly.

 Step 3.
 Impose the timing constraints (6b)-(6d) by determining the switching instants that violate one or more of the constraints (the so-called active constraints).
-For the active constraints, perform the following operations: limit the unconstrained switching instants by imposing the constraints.
-This yields the final solution for these switching instants.
-Remove these switching instants and their associated switching transitions from the optimization problem and reduce n accordingly.
-Finally, compute the flux correction that results from these modified switching instants and update the remaining (as yet uncorrected) flux error accordingly.
+For the active constraints, perform the following operations:

+- Limit the unconstrained switching instants by imposing the constraints.
+This yields the final solution for these switching instants. - Remove these switching instants and their associated switching transitions from the optimization problem and reduce n accordingly. - Compute the flux correction that results from these modified switching instants and update the remaining (as yet uncorrected) flux error accordingly.